justKrow/Pollution_Processing/report.md

 **Understanding of XML Parsing Techniques:**

 Another significant learning outcome was the deep dive into XML parsing techniques and tools.
 Prior to this assignment, my familiarity was predominantly with JSON, and XML posed a new and initially challenging learning curve.
 However, through hands-on experience with libraries such as SimpleXML, XPath, DOM parsing, and streaming, I gained proficiency in navigating and manipulating XML data structures effectively.
 This newfound understanding of XML parsing techniques has expanded my capabilities as a developer and equipped me with valuable skills for working with diverse data formats.
+Even though I would love to work with streaming for better performance as we have to handle relatively large data set, I find myself more comfortable working with dom parsing which I am not really satisfied with myself but I had to settle for it to make the deadline.

 **Adaptation to Alternative Mapping Technologies:**